 Conditions

 Migraines affect millions of people worldwide and are one of the most disabling neurological conditions.
 These intense headaches can disrupt daily life, leaving many sufferers searching for relief.
-If you experience migraines, you’re not alone.
-Let’s explore what causes migraines, how to manage their symptoms, and the best treatment options available.
+If you experience migraines, you're not alone.
+Let's explore what causes migraines, how to manage their symptoms, and the best treatment options available, including effective strategies for managing migraines naturally and medical treatments for migraines.

 What is a Migraine?

 A migraine is more than just a headache.
-It is a neurological disorder characterized by intense, throbbing pain that usually occurs on one side of the head.
+Understanding how migraines differ from other headaches is important—while common headache types like tension headaches cause steady pressure, migraines are a neurological disorder characterized by intense, throbbing pain that usually occurs on one side of the head.
 Migraines can last anywhere from a few hours to several days and are often accompanied by other symptoms such as nausea, vomiting, and sensitivity to light and sound.

 Migraine attacks often follow distinct phases, including prodrome, aura, attack, and postdrome.
 Let’s break these phases down.